itarato/cql/README.md

 ![Logo](assets/cql_logo_small.png)

 Code Query Language is a command line semantic code search tool for Ruby.
-This is not a replacement to Grep as it so
+This is not a replacement to Grep as it is only looking for AST leaf tokens in the source code (no comments and concatenation of tokens).
+Leaf tokens are variables, arguments, constants, operators, etc.

+Why?
+Because sometimes you just want to know where something is used or called from.
+Maybe you're debugging a giant legacy codebase and wonder who is using a class or where a hash key might originate from.

+This is so far a concept prototype, any feedback or feature request (and of course bug reports) are welcomed.

 ![Screenshot](assets/screenshot.png)